exratione/lambda-complex/README.md

 infrastructure beyond that is needed.

-The typical Lambda Complex application consists of a few small Node.js packages exposing Lamdba function handlers, and a configuration file to define necessary details such as permissions to access AWS resources.
+The typical Lambda Complex application consists of a few small Node.js packages exposing Lambda function handlers, and a configuration file to define necessary details such as permissions to access AWS resources.
 When deployed, the Lambda functions interact with other AWS services to, for example, generate content in response to SQS messages, or process a workflow in many small steps.